The Role of GME Funding in Addressing the Physician Shortage

-In addition, the AAMC supports non-GME incentives and programs, including Conrad 30, the National Health Service Corps and Public Service Loan Forgiveness, and Title VII/VIII, which are used to recruit a diverse workforce and encourage physicians to practice in shortage specialties and underserved communities.
+In addition to expanding support for federally funded residency training positions, the AAMC supports non-GME incentives and programs, including Conrad 30, the National Health Service Corps and Public Service Loan Forgiveness, and Title VII/VIII, which are used to recruit a diverse workforce and encourage physicians to practice in shortage specialties and underserved communities.

 Legislation to Address the Physician Shortage

-Addressing the doctor shortage requires a multi-pronged approach, including increasing federal support for GME, which has remained effectively frozen since 1997.
-The AAMC supports the Resident Physician Shortage Reduction Act of 2019 (S. 348, H.R.
-1763), which would add 15,000 residency slots over five years.
+Now more than ever, the nation must make a long-term investment in our health care and public health infrastructure.
+Addressing the doctor shortage requires a multi-pronged approach, including increasing federal support for GME, which until December 2020 remained effectively frozen since 1997.
+The AAMC supports the Resident Physician Shortage Reduction Act of 2021 (S. 834, H.R.
+2256), which would add 14,000 residency slots over seven years.

-The Opioid Workforce Act of 2019 (H.R.
-3414) would provide Medicare support for an additional 1,000 GME positions over the next five years in hospitals that have, or are in the process of establishing, accredited residency programs in specialties needed to respond to the opioid epidemic.
+The Opioid Workforce Act of 2021 (S. 1438) and Substance Use Disorder Workforce Act (H.R.
+3441) would provide Medicare support for an additional 1,000 GME positions over the next five years in hospitals that have, or are in the process of establishing, accredited residency programs in addiction medicine, addiction psychiatry, or pain medicine.

 State-by-State Graduate Medical Education Data

 All medical school graduates must complete a period of GME, or residency training, to be licensed to practice medicine in the United States.
 GME comprises the second phase — after medical school — of the formal education that prepares doctors for medical practice.
 During residency, doctors learn skills and techniques specific to their chosen specialty under the supervision of attending physicians and serve as part of a care team.